Some Common Questions:

 13) What do I need to buy ?

 We've designed the system so that you can pick and chose the elements you need for your configuration.
-So folks have wood stoves or burners that they want to use in conjunction with the engine.
-Others may not need all the power and can eliminate the pressure box component of the engine.
+Some folks have wood stoves or burners that they want to use in conjunction with the engine.

-If you want to max out the power from the engine and do not have a heat source (ie wood stove, waste heat, pellet burner, etc) you'll need to purchase the pressure box and the appropriate fire box in addition to the engine.
-Dependent upon your preference you can get the wood burning Fire Box or the propane Fire Box (we can also make a custom combined Fire Box with both wood and propane elements).
+Dependent upon your preference you can get the wood burning Fire Box or the propane Fire Box (we can also make a custom combined Fire Box with both wood and propane elements ).

 14) Do you ship internationally ?

 Due to many international requests we have started shipping internationally.
 We ship port to port.
 You are responsible for getting the engine and any accompanying components into your country.
 That includes getting through customs at your receiving port, paying any type of VAT taxes / customs fees or any other requirements that may be in place at your boarder.
 The company we use is APX (http://www.apx-ocean-freight.com/), it is a partial container shipment.
-The weight is around 250lbs and we ship in five or six crates dependent upon your order.
+The weight is around 200lbs and we ship in five or six crates dependent upon your order.
 Costs are pretty reasonably - check our APX's web site for estimates (use a size of 1.51 CU Meters).
 Timing is dependent upon their shipping schedule.
+Typically costs range from $400 to $600 to ship internationally.

 15) Can I return the engine if I don't like it ?